project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 gamow_74
 ```

-## Calculating the fusion rates for 74pm separation
+## Calculating the fusion rates for 74 pm separation

 Now we have everything we need to calculate the fusion rates via